bmuhamood/Web-Scrapper/README.md

 ## Install

 You can run these functions in you own local environment.
 In order to run, you need to install Ruby in your computer.
 For windows you can go to [Ruby installer](https://rubyinstaller.org/) and for MAC and LINUX you can go to [Ruby official site](https://www.ruby-lang.org/en/downloads/) for intructions on how to intall it.
-Then you can clone the project by typing `https://github.com/bmuhamood/Web-Scrapper.git`
+Then you can clone the project by typing `https://github.com/bmuhamood/Web-Scrapper.git`, The scrapping page `https://katcr.to/usearch/` will and display the number of pages.

 To get a local copy up and running follow these simple example steps.